pavangoudk/terraform_learnings/az104-part1.md

 ### ### Private DNS zones and auto-registration

-# - - - Private DNS zones are used for internal name resolution.
+-Private DNS zones are used for internal name resolution.
 - Two linking purposes:
 - **Auto-registration** (VNet registers records automatically)
 - VNet can auto-register to only **one** private DNS zone